C-Stew/SkyrimSE-Modlist/index.md

 **According to ESO & UI’s [SKYRIM SE MOD LISTS](https://eso-ui.com/skyrim-se/) page*

 *I have yet to test the full pack, so I am currently unable to vouch for the performance at this time.*

-This guide is designed to be as user-friendly as possible and accessible to those with zero previous modding experience!

 ## Pre-Installation
 I use [Vortex](https://www.nexusmods.com/about/vortex/) to install and manage mods.
 For a comprehensive usage and setup guide, Ultimate Immersion has an intuitive video [here](https://www.youtube.com/watch?v=EyDtcYuDd9w) on setting up your Skyrim installation and Vortex to be mod-ready. **It also covers installing SKSE64, a crucial plugin that requires manual installation.
 Make sure you download `Legacy SE build 2.0.20 (runtime 1.5.97)`, NOT `Latest AE Build!`**